ohendarko/simple_shell/README.md

-#0x16.
+##0x16.
 C - Simple Shell

 A code that passes the Betty checks
 UNIX command line interpreter

-shell programs that;
+Shell programs that;
-	Handle command lines with arguments
+Handles command lines with arguments
-	Handle the PATH
+Handles the PATH
-	Implement the exit built-in, that exits the shell Implement the env built-in, that prints the current environment Write your own getline function
+Implements the exit built-in, that exits the shell Implements the env built-in, that prints the current environment Handles arguments for the built-in exit
-	Use a buffer to read many chars at once and call the least possible the read system call handle arguments for the built-in exit
-	Implement the setenv and unsetenv builtin commands Handle the commands separator
+Implements the setenv and unsetenv builtin commands Handles the commands separator
-	Handle the && and || shell logical operators Implement the alias builtin command
+Handles the && and || shell logical operators Implements the alias builtin command
-	Handle variables replacement
+Handles variables replacement
-	Handle comments (#)
+Handles comments (#)